kirubeltadesse/MainProject/README.md

    }
 ```
 - unfortunity there were **35** test waiting online which mean my test was on pending stage for a vary long time.
+- Runned the state from different location Milan, Italy and get a result.

 - the python script `Analysis.py` include the Analysis of the result.
 Organize the data into 14 column and various row based on the data size.

+### Analysis
+- What is the different relationship between the different matrics?
+	- Proposed Methods
+		- Spearman Partial Ranking Correlation Coefficiant

 ### Some of the Challengings